 - Audio-visual coherence in virtual environments

-- Cross-modal generation and translation
+- Cross-modal translation

 Efficiency Improvements

-Ongoing research focuses on:
+Research focuses on:

 - Reduced computational requirements